OMGATE23/BreakFree/README.md

 # BreakFree 🪴
-Your online tool to help you with your social media addiction!
+Your awesome tool to help you to break free from the shackles of social media addiction!

 ## Introduction 👋